appium/appium-desktop/README.md

 ❗❗ This project is no longer maintained since it is not compatible with Appium 2.0+.
 For Appium 1.x and 2.0+, use the command line Appium server (see the [Appium docs](https://appium.github.io/appium/docs/en/latest/) for installation and setup information), in combination with [Appium Inspector](https://github.com/appium/appium-inspector).

+❗❗ Since this project was deprecated at least one security vulnerability was discovered that could allow remote code execution by a malicious party if Appium Desktop's open ports are exposed to the wider internet.
+This project is unsupported and no fixes are planned.
+Again, please do not use Appium Desktop anymore.
+Use Appium and the Appium Inspector instead.

-The old documentation for this project remains below.
+_The old documentation for this project remains below._

 # Appium Desktop